do-jonathan4/lfz-m2/exercises/postgres-intro/README.md

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/postgres-intro` directory in your terminal.

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- What is PostgreSQL and what are some alternative relational databases?
+- What are some advantages of learning a relational database?
+- What is one way to see if PostgreSQL is running?

 ### Introduction

+This lesson introduces the [PostgreSQL](https://www.postgresql.org/) (pronounced "Post Gress Queue El") relational database system.
+PostgreSQL v10 comes pre-installed in the LearningFuze development environment and this lesson assumes that you are running the latest version of the development environment.

 #### Why Databases?